f5devcentral/f5-rseries-training/docs/monitoring_rseries_health_status.rst

 Checking Active Alerts via GUI
 ------------------------------

-In the system controller GUI you can go to the **System Events > Alarms & Events** page to see if there are any known alerts for the system.
+In the F5OS GUI you can go to the **System Events > Alarms & Events** page to see if there are any known alerts for the system.
 The alerting page is focused on **Active** alerts, and not issues that have cleared.
 If for example the temperature rises beyond an acceptable threshold then a temperature alert will be raised.
 It will be seen in this page.
 If the temperature then falls back into a safe range then the alert will be removed.
 Each of these alerts will also generate a corresponding SNMP Trap.
-Please see the the VELOS F5OS SNMP Monitoring and Alerting section.
+Please see the the rSeries F5OS SNMP Monitoring and Alerting section.

 .. image:: images/monitoring_rseries_health_status/image1.png
   :align: center